senseiji/blog4/_posts/data-engineering/2021-02-09-best-way-to-prepare-for-the-aws-cloud-practitioner-certification.md

 #
 subheadline: "Data Engineering"
 title: "Best Way To Prepare For The Aws Cloud Practitioner Certification"
 teaser: "Does cloud computing excite you?
 Whether you’re looking forward to entering this emerging field of computer sciences or want to jump up the corporate ladder – a certification can certainly be a boost.
-Here, we’ll take you through our personal experience of the best way to prepare for AWS Cloud Practitioner Certification.**Why should I go for AWS Cloud Practitioner Certification?**------------"
+Here, we’ll take you through our personal experience of the best way to prepare for AWS Cloud Practitioner Certification.**Why should I go for AWS Cloud Practitioner Certifica"
 categories:
   - Data Engineering